 These are some of the key questions to ask.
 Ideally, you want to select an individual with whom you have complete trust to take care of your child or other relatives when you can’t.
 Of course, choosing a person for guardianship doesn’t always mean the court will approve it.
 For example, you may choose a best friend for your child’s guardianship.
 However, the court may overall choose your guardianship.
 Always remember that the court’s main concern is the child’s best interests.

 All in all, guardianship is not something to be taken lightly.
 Whether you’re placing someone in charge of your estate or your child’s affairs, always ensure to choose carefully while following all the necessary legal processes.
-At Jensen Family Law in Scottsdale, AZ, we can help you.
+At Genesis Family Law and Divorce Lawyers in Scottsdale, AZ, we can help you.
 From the moment you want to consider guardianship, our experienced lawyers can explain all your options clearly, ensuring that you understand what you’re getting into.
 Contact us here https://familylawattorneymesaaz.net/scottsdale/.

 Name, Address, and Phone